Don Sirisena: Career

-Sirisena started cinema career in 1964 with the film Sobana Sitha.
+Sirisena started acting in stage plays since childhood.
+After seeing his theatre performances, Ariyadasa Pieris came to meet him to invite his new film Sobana Sitha.
+With that, Sirisena started his cinema career in 1964 with the film Sobana Sitha.
 Since then, he continued act in more than 150 films particularly as the supporting comedian with other popular comedy actors of his era such as Freddie Silva, B. S. Perera and Wimal Kumara de Costa.
 His final cinema appearance came through 1991 film Ali Baba Saha Horu Hathaliha, five years after his death.